 Hex Signs

-In the 1950s, enterprising merchants took advantage of the popular misconception of hex signs and began producing souvenir signs for the tourist trade.
-Each sign was assigned a specific meaning such as “Prosperity,” “Fertility” or “Abundance” and was said to attract the desired condition.
+In the 1950s, the misconception of hex signs as protective amulets was commercialized.
+Enterprising merchants began producing souvenir signs for the tourist trade, each sign symbolizing specific blessings like “Prosperity,” “Fertility” or “Abundance”.
 The work of Jacob Zook and Johnny Ott (the so-called Hexologist) was very popular.
 These late 20th century designs departed from the strict geometric shapes that adorned barns and included curvilinear forms, leaves, acorns, shamrocks, birds, and other motifs drawn from tole painting and fraktur, the Pennsylvania Dutch folk art.
 The distelfink, a stylized goldfinch, was used to symbolize happiness and Good Fortune.